kuki07711/kuki07711/README.md

 ## ✦ about me

-i'm **kuki** — a developer at Microsoft based in Novi Sad, Serbia. i spend most of my time writing code, ricing Linux setups, and going down rabbit holes i didn't plan on entering.
+i'm **kuki** — a developer i rarely use github but i do sure have my projects

 - 🧠 fluent in **C++, C#, Java, Python, Lua, Haskell, Lisp, Prolog** — JS, C, Rust in progress
-- 🐧 linux enthusiast with a deep Arch background, currently daily driving **Debian 13 GNOME**
+- 🐧 linux enthusiast currently daily driving **Debian 13 GNOME**
-- 🔒 privacy-first mindset — ProtonMail, ProtonVPN, 2FA on everything
+- 🔒 privacy-first  — ProtonMail, ProtonVPN, 2FA on everything
-- 🎮 ~9,000 hrs CS2, Faceit Level 10 · also plays osu! on mobile
-- ✏️ editor of choice: **Zed** (switched from VS Code and never looked back)
+- ✏️ editor of choice: **Zed** and *
-- 🎀 aesthetic: oversized hoodies + long socks + occasionally a maid dress. don't ask

 ---

 ## 📫 reach me